- No categories

 Dr. McGavock established his lab at the Children’s Hospital Institute of Manitoba in 2006 to study the treatment and prevention of type 2 diabetes in youth.
 He is a CIHR Applied Health Chair (2014-2019) and the lead for the DREAM and DEVOTION research teams that have secured over $22M in external funding to reduce the burden of type 2 diabetes in youth in Canada.
 He currently is the PI for a CIHR Pathways team grant that assembled Canada’s largest network of scientists and Indigenous communities focused on the prevention of type 2 diabetes among Indigenous youth.

 Dr. Mukerji’s primary appointment is in the Division of Endocrinology at Women’s College Hospital with cross-appointment to Division of Endocrinology at UHN/MSH.
 She has a Master’s degree in Quality Improvement and Patient Safety from the Institute of Health Policy and Management Evaluation at the University of Toronto and is the Clinician Lead in Quality at the Women’s College Institute of Health systems solutions and Virtual care.
 Her academic interests include: 1) system improvement efforts for those with complex chronic diseases such as diabetes 2) quality improvement in endocrinology in pregnancy care and transitional care populations, and 3) safety and quality care processes in the ambulatory setting.
-She is actively involved in the Young Adults Type 1 diabetes Transition Care program at WCH at the Endocrine in Pregnancy program at Mt Sinai and WCH.
-She has a special interest in the care of patients with chronic, complex diseases and examining innovative models of care delivery.
-She is an active clinical teacher in the endocrine division at WCH and also has a strong interest in teaching quality improvement and patient safety to undergraduate and post-graduate trainees.
+She is actively involved in the Young Adults Type 1 diabetes Transition Care program at WCH at the Diabetes amd Endocrine in Pregnancy program at Mt Sinai and WCH.
+She has a special interest in the care of patients with chronic, complex diseases and examining innovative models of care delivery including virtual models.
+She has co-developed a set of indicators that also encompasses patient-reported indicators to measure quality of diabetes care as part of an ambulatory scorecard.

 Michelle is the coordinator for the Training and Mentoring Program at Diabetes Action Canada.
 Michelle holds a Master’s degree in Public Administration and a Bachelor’s degree in Education from the Université de Moncton.
 Since her appointment in January 2017, Michelle has contributed to the development of the Training and Mentoring Program Performance Strategy and its Mentorship, Internship and Fellowship Programs.
 She has also collaborated with partners at Diabetes Canada in the organization of the Diabetes Canada Trainee Days offered in conjunction with the Diabetes Canada Professional Conference in the fall.
 Michelle also organizes and coordinates Patient-Oriented Research (POR) Training Sessions in both English and French.
 Michelle looks forward to working more closely with patient partners, trainees and researchers in developing future training sessions that will better address their needs.